DPDPA: India's new data protection law

 Track activities at the individual contract, user, and stage levels.
 Audit, access, and download logs ensure improved auditability.
 The data protection settings allow you to delete and anonymize counterparty data on demand.

 Contextually track and manage obligations from within the contract.
 Allocate tasks to appropriate business stakeholders and schedule reminders.
-Keep abreast of the ongoing fulfillment of tasks using reports centered on obligations.
+Keep abreast of the ongoing fulfilment of tasks using reports centred on obligations.

 Sales reps can initiate a contract and track its status from Zoho CRM.
 They can also initiate negotiation, signing, renewal, and amendment requests.